tenzir/tenzir/web/docs/setup/tune.md

 ## Storage Engine

 The central component of VAST's storage engine is the *catalog*.
-It owns the partitions, keeps meta data about them, and maintains a set of sparse secondary indexes to identify relevant partitions for a given query.
+It owns the partitions, keeps metadata about them, and maintains a set of sparse secondary indexes to identify relevant partitions for a given query.
 In addition, a partition can have a set of dense secondary indexes in addition to the raw data stored.